matrix-org/matrix-hookshot/docs/usage/room_configuration/gitlab_project.md

 ## Configuration

-This connection supports a few options which can be defined in the room state:
+This connection supports a few options which can be defined in the room state[^2]:

 | Option | Description | Allowed values | Default |
 |--------|-------------|----------------|---------|